yuyong1990/Databases-of-SFRC-and-RAC/README.md

-Databases for Mechanical Properties of Steel Fiber Reinforced Concrete and Recycled Brick Aggregate Concrete
+Databases for Mechanical Properties of Steel Fiber Reinforced Concrete and Recycled Aggregate Concrete

 Paper 1: Mechanical Properties of SFRC: Database Construction and Model Prediction